open-gluck/opengluck-swift-app/README.md

 You can use Siri to record insulin units, or sugar, using phrases as such:

 - *Hey Siri, OpenGlück 6 units*;
-- *Hey Siri, OpenGlück 10 grams*.
+- *Hey Siri, OpenGlück 10 grams*;
+- *Hey Siri, delete the last insulin in OpenGlück*;
+- *Hey Siri, delete the last sugar in OpenGlück*.

+If you're feeling in a hurry, Siri understands *OG* is a synonym for *OpenGlück* so you can also say *Siri, 2 units OG* to record two insulin units taken.

 You can also omit the quantity (Siri will ask you for a value), or create your own custom phrases using a shortcut (see below).
+Creating your own custom phrase has the added benefit that you don't need to include the app name (or the *OG* synonym) in it, but needs to be done manually.

 # Shortcuts

-The OpenGlück app integrates with the Shortcuts app, allowing you to create more custom actions and trigger phrases.
+The OpenGlück app integrates with the Shortcuts app, allowing you to create more custom actions and trigger phrases (that don't include the app name).

-For example, you can use this to create two custom phrases, *log insulin* and *log sugar*:
+For example, you can use this to create two custom phrases, *log insulin* and *log sugar*, which you could trigger by Siri saying *Siri, log insulin* or *Siri, log sugar*:

 ![Shortcuts](docs/shortcuts.png)

+You can have a look a the suggested shortcuts by opening the Shortcuts app, go to the Shortcuts tab, and open the OpenGlück section.

 # Deeplinks